j-berg-au/BOUNDLESS/content/Notes.md

 - +1 Die on Tricks with certain tags
 - Bonuses from attacking from HIDDEN
 - Psychic can ignore INVISIBLE on other characters
+- Alchemists can combine potions/elixirs from their bandolier to gain both effects?
 ##### Narrative
 - Artisan talent to make them the best crafter
 ### Mage